nofitnessforpurpose/OPL-1-Wire/README.md

 ## Limitations
 The current iteration supports standard mode only.
-Where no Top Slot Rom is used, code accessing the Top Slot must reside on the internal A: storage location.
+Where no Top Slot ROM is used for the 1-Wire code base, code accessing the Top Slot must reside on the internal A: storage location.

 <BR>